smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 ---
 # How LSAM Job Tracking Works

-This section of documentation provides important background information and it identifies the processes and tools that may be used in a variety of ways to help adapt OpCon/xps scheduling and event response to various types of jobs that may run under IBM i.
+This section of documentation provides important background information and it identifies the processes and tools that may be used in a variety of ways to help adapt OpCon scheduling and event response to various types of jobs that may run under IBM i.
 It is important to understand  this discussion because the LSAM job tracking feature alters the way IBM i job management behaves.
 These changes could impact other software that is running under IBM i.

 Important fundamental definitions of Job Tracking types are provided in the introduction to this topic.
 This information is necessary for understanding the application of Job Tracking functions.
 In addition, the LSAM's Alternate Job Notify service is an LSAM service required for the True Passive type of job tracking.
 Details about how the Alternate Job Notify service works are provided in IBM i Components and Operation -> Operating the LSAM -> Alternate Job Notify Service.